AidenP2P/test-app-aptitudex/PAYMASTER_INTEGRATION_SPECIFICATION.md

   }

   /**
-   * Récupérer le nombre de transactions sponsorisées aujourd'hui pour un utilisateur */ private async getDailyTransactionCount(userAddress: Address): Promise<number> {
+   * Get the number of sponsored transactions today for a user */ private async getDailyTransactionCount(userAddress: Address): Promise<number> {
     const today = new Date().toISOString().split('T')[0]